32 Unique Pakistani Dishes and Famous Foods

 Ingredients and Preparation

-Popular Types of Pakistani Food
+Popular Types of Pakistani Dishes

 Pakistani dishes are delicacies popular in Pakistan, a South Asian country.
 While Pakistani dishes are strongly influenced by Indian cuisine, especially by dishes in North Indian cuisine, they are also subject to Central Asian, Persian, and Arab influences.